INSTRUMENTS ON-BOARD LOFT

 Design:

 The Large Area Detector (LAD) of LOFT is designed as a classical collimated experiment.
 The key feature of the LOFT design that allows reaching for the first time a very large effective area and a improved energy resolution is the low mass per unit area enabled by the solid-state detectors and capillary plate collimators.
-The basic set-up of the instrument is a set of 6 Detector Panels tiled with ~2000 Silicon Drift Detectors (SDDs), which operate in the energy range 2-50 keV and have an energy resolution of ~260 eV.
+The basic set-up of the instrument is a set of 6 Detector Panels tiled with ~2000 Silicon Drift Detectors (SDDs), which operate in the energy range 2-30 keV and have an energy resolution of ~260 eV (energy coverage in the 30-80 keV will be also provided but only with a coarse energy resolution).
 The modular structure (see figures above) ensures a high level of redundancy and the robustness of the instrument against single units failures.
-The field of view of the LAD is limited to ~40 arcmin by X-ray collimators.
-These are developed by using the technique of micro-capillary plates, the same used for the micro-channel plates: a 3 mm thick sheet of Lead glass is perforated by a huge number of micro-pores, ~20μm diameter, ~4-6 μm wall thickness.
-The stopping power of Pb in the glass over the large number of walls that off-axis photons need to cross is effective in collimating X-rays below 50 keV.
-In order to accommodate for the internal misalignments of the instrument and for attitude uncertainties, the response of the collimator in the central ~10-15 arc min angle is flat (flat-top response) to avoid any spurious modulation of the detected source flux.
+The field of view of the LAD is limited to ≤1° by X-ray collimators.
+These are developed by using the technique of micro-capillary plates, the same used for the micro-channel plates: a 6 mm thick sheet of Lead glass is perforated by a huge number of micro-pores, ~100μm diameter, ~20 μm wall thickness.
+The stopping power of Pb in the glass over the large number of walls that off-axis photons need to cross is effective in collimating X-rays below 50 keV (the energy range 50-80 keV is mainly used for exceedingly bright events from outside the instrument filed of view, outshining through the collimator walls).
+The required stability of the instrument response is ensured by a combination of the collimator response and the attitude and orbital control system (AOCS) parameters.
+This will avoid any significant spurious modulation of the detected source flux.

 A summary of the presently established requirements and goals of the LAD are reported in the table below.